 Two common techniques which use present value calculations are (1) net present value, and (2) internal rate of return.
 The net present value technique discounts the future cash flow by a specified interest rate.
 (The interest rate will likely be the required minimum return that a company will accept for the specific project being considered.)
 If the present value of the future cash flows is greater than the cash outlay, the project will have a positive net present value.
 The excess present value is the amount earned over and above the return that was used to discount the future cash flows.

 The second technique that recognizes the time value of money is the internal rate of return.
-The internal rate of return calculates the rate that will discount the future cash flows to exactly the amount of the cash outlay.
+The internal rate of return calculates the rate that will discount the future cash flows to exactly the amount of the cash outlay/investment.

-There are also some techniques that do not consider the time value of money.
+There are also techniques that do not consider the time value of money.
 One is the payback method.
 This technique looks at a project's cash flows and calculates the years it will take to recoup the initial cash outlay.
 A shorter payback is viewed to be better than a longer payback.
 The drawback to this method is that it looks only at the early years of a project and stops when the cumulative amount reaches the amount of the investment.
 All of the cash received after that point is not considered.

 The accounting rate of return is another technique that does not consider the time value of money.
-At best it gives you an average return based on the income statement amounts in relationship to the amount invested.
+At best it gives you an average return based on the income statement improvements in relationship to the amount invested.

 To recap, the net present value method and the internal rate of return use all of the cash flows from a project and will discount them to their present value.
 The payback method uses only some of the cash flows and does not discount them.
 The accounting rate of return does not use cash flows and does not discount the amounts.

 Join PRO or PRO Plus and Get Lifetime Access to Our Premium Materials

 Harold Averkamp (CPA, MBA) has worked as a university accounting instructor, accountant, and consultant for more than 25 years.
 He is the sole author of all the materials on AccountingCoach.com.
 Read more about the author.